-We and other Constellation affiliates have entered into various documents and agreements, including the contribution of \$8.0 million to us by CHI and the conveyance by us to CEP Equity II, LLC of the Floyd Shale Rights.
+We and other Constellation affiliates have entered into the various documents and agreements that effected the offering transactions, including the contribution of \$8.0 million to us by CHI and the conveyance by us to CEP Equity II, LLC of the Floyd Shale Rights.
 These agreements, including the management services agreement described below, were not the result of arm's-length negotiations, and they, or any of the transactions that they provided for, may not be effected on terms at least as favorable to the parties to these agreements as they could have been obtained from unaffiliated third parties.
 All of the transaction expenses incurred in connection with these transactions were paid from the proceeds of our initial offering.